Potential of di-Higgs observation via a calibratable jet-free $HH\to 4b$ framework: Supplementary details on simulation framework and Sophon tagger performance

+For small-$R$ jet tagging, we introduce \SophonAKFour, which adopts the same design philosophy as the \texttt{Sophon} tagger but is applied to anti-\kt jets with $R=0.4$.
+This enables a realistic treatment of $b$-tagging even in fast-simulation studies: rather than relying on a binary $b$-tag flag, we obtain continuous discriminant scores for $b$ and other flavor scenarios.
+These scores can be used to emulate the CMS trigger strategy, define custom analysis $b$-tagging working points in offline selections, or even serve as inputs to event-level neural-network training.

-\texttt{SophonAK4} is trained on a comprehensive dataset generated using \MGvATNLO for matrix element calculations, \PYTHIA~8.3 for hadronization, and \DELPHES~3.5 for detector simulation, following the \jetclassii dataset configurations.
-The model architecture employs 6 particle attention blocks and 2 class attention blocks with a 64-dimensional embedding space and 8 attention heads, resulting in approximately $5.5\times 10^5$ parameters---a streamlined version optimized for small-$R$ jet analysis.
+\SophonAKFour is trained on a broad set of small-$R$ jets drawn from a dataset generated with the same fast-simulation workflow as the \JetClassII configuration: \MGvATNLO for matrix-element generation, \PYTHIA~8.3 for parton showering and hadronization, and \DELPHES~3.5 for detector simulation using the \JetClassII data card.
+The tagger employs a streamlined ParT-based architecture optimized for the small-$R$ jet tagging.
+It incorporates 6 particle-attention blocks and 2 class-attention blocks with a 64-dimensional embedding and 8 attention heads, for a total model size of roughly $5.5\times 10^5$ trainable parameters.

-The \texttt{SophonAK4} model presented here corresponds to the second iteration (v2) introduced in Ref.~\cite{Zhao:2025rci}.
-The key innovation in the v2 upgrade lies in its sophisticated labeling scheme that combines hadron flavor and parton flavor information obtained through a phenomenological implementation of the CMS ghost matching algorithm.
-This approach provides a more physically motivated classification compared to traditional flavor tagging methods by incorporating both the hadron content and the underlying parton structure of jets.
+The \SophonAKFour model used in this work corresponds to the second iteration (v2), building on the initial version introduced in Ref.~\cite{Zhao:2025rci}.
+The primary upgrade in v2 is an improved labeling scheme that unifies ``hadron flavor'' and ``parton flavor'' information, derived using a procedure analogous to the CMS ghost-matching algorithm.
+For $b$-tagging (where the hadron flavor is identified as $b$), this scheme enables a direct comparison with the CMS small-$R$ jet taggers.

-The ghost matching algorithm identifies heavy flavor hadrons ($b$ and $c$ hadrons), leptons, and partons by clustering jet constituents together with ``ghost'' particles--truth-level particles scaled down by a factor of $\epsilon$ ($=10^{-18}$) to avoid affecting jet kinematics while enabling flavor association.
-For each jet, the algorithm determines: \begin{itemize} \item \textbf{Hadron flavor}: Based on the presence of $b$ hadrons (\texttt{hadronFlavor} = 5), C hadrons (\texttt{hadronFlavor} = 4), or neither (\texttt{hadronFlavor} = 0); \item \textbf{Parton flavor}: Based on the leading partons or lepton pairs matched to the jet, encoded into 26 categories covering quarks, gluons, and leptonic signatures \end{itemize}
+The ghost-matching algorithm associates heavy-flavor hadrons ($b$ and $c$), leptons, and partons to reconstructed jets by reclustering the jet constituents together with ``ghost'' particles, i.e., truth-level particles rescaled by a small factor $\epsilon$ so as not to affect jet kinematics while enabling flavor association.
+For each jet, the algorithm assigns: \begin{itemize} \item \textit{Hadron flavor}: Based on the presence of $b$ hadrons (\texttt{hadronFlavor} = 5), $c$ hadrons (\texttt{hadronFlavor} = 4), or neither (\texttt{hadronFlavor} = 0); \item \textit{Parton flavor}: Based on the leading partons or lepton pairs matched to the jet, categorized into 26 classes covering quarks, gluons, and leptonic signatures. \end{itemize}